 Recipe Notes

-Note 1: Chicken broth: Why use chicken broth instead of beef broth?
-We tested both, and testers preferred the chicken broth instead.
-The flavor is more subtle and less intense.
-If you aren't using low sodium broth, you'll want to greatly reduce the added salt throughout the cooking process.
+Note 1: Why use chicken broth instead of beef broth?
+I tested both, and testers preferred chicken broth.
+The flavor is subtler.
+If you arenโ€™t using low sodium broth, youโ€™ll want to greatly reduce the added salt throughout the cooking process.

-Note 2: Heavy cream: We donโ€™t recommend swapping out the heavy cream -- hereโ€™s why: The acidity of the tomato paste has the potential of breaking or curdling the sauce with different substitutes (like half and half or milk).
-The cream balances the acidity of the tomato paste.
-Additionally, it adds such an incredible richness and thickness to the sauce โ€” itโ€™s a key ingredient!
+Note 2: I donโ€™t recommend swapping out the heavy cream: The acidity of the tomato paste has the potential of breaking or curdling the sauce with substitutes like half-and-half or milk.
+Additionally, heavy cream adds an incredible richness and thickness to the sauce.

 Nutrition